Gravitational-wave and electromagnetic detections in the context of the CosmoDC2 LSST synthetic catalog: Methodology

 Note that the limits in the Heaviside function for massive host galaxies depend on redshift, such that mergers at higher redshifts are concentrated in galaxies with lower stellar mass.
 Similarly, the center and amplitude of the Gaussian peak for host galaxy stellar mass depend on redshift, damping its contribution at higher redshifts.

-\citet{Santoliquido:2022kyu} generates synthetic galaxies based on observational scaling relations—linking stellar mass, star formation rate, and metallicity—that explicitly depend on redshift, thus capturing galaxy evolution.
-These galaxies host binary compact objects whose delay times to merger are computed via binary population synthesis simulations incorporating key astrophysical processes, notably the common-envelope channel modeled by \(\alpha_5\).
-This self-consistent framework tracks the co-evolution of galaxies and binaries.
-In this work, we adopt the merger rate density from the simulation assuming the Fundamental Metallicity Relation (FMR) for metallicity and the \(\alpha_5\) binary model, as labeled in \citet{Santoliquido:2022kyu}, since it best matches the observational constraint discussed in Eq.~\eqref{z02bbh}.
+\citet{Santoliquido:2022kyu} generates synthetic galaxy populations from redshift-dependent observational scaling relations linking stellar mass, star formation rate, and metallicity, thereby encoding galaxy evolution.
+These galaxies are then populated with binary compact objects whose merger delay times are obtained from binary population-synthesis calculations that include the common-envelope phase, parameterized by \(\alpha\).
+This approach couples the build-up of galaxy populations to the formation and merger of compact binaries.